oliwer28/chat-dungeon/nginx/readme.md

 login to our AWS server (you will need the ssh cert):

-`ssh -i "justmeet_keypair.pem" ubuntu@ec2-18-130-49-105.eu-west-2.compute.amazonaws.com`
+`ssh -i "chat-dungeon.pem" ubuntu@ec2-18-130-49-105.eu-west-2.compute.amazonaws.com`

-Then there is `justMeet-Ideaapp2020` directory which holds this repo.
+Then there is `chat-dungeon` directory which holds this repo.

 If you want to update Nginx:

-`cd ~/justMeet-Ideaapp2020/nginx`
+`cd ~/chat-dungeon/nginx`

 `git pull`